Underground Oil Tank Detection & Removal

 Steps to ensure your property is free of fuel tanks

-- Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks by calling 604-925-7370 or by emailing the fire department at firstname.lastname@example.org
+Optional: Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks by calling 604-925-7370 or by emailing the fire department at email@example.com.
+Note: Closure Report records are only maintained up to Dec 31, 2017.

-- If a fuel tank is located, you will need a permit to remove it.
-You will also need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
-Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated,
+2. If a fuel tank is located, you will need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
+Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated.